doqmeat/js-walkman-mp3-player/README.md

 # JS walkman mp3 player

-a functional JS music player with the looks of one of those sony walkman mp3 players from around 2008.
+a JS music player with the looks of one of those sony walkman mp3 players from around 2008.

+## features

+- playlist screen selection
+- search current song on youtube

 ![gif of mp3 player](examples/walkman.gif)